juiceleft88/juiceleft88/README.md

 👋 Hi, I’m @juiceleft88
-I am currently a student in his second year as a computer science major.
+I am currently a senior at Cal State LA  majoring in Computer Science.
-I have owned and operated a pizzeria for the last 6 years, and just recently started learning programming.
+I have owned and operated a pizzeria for the last 7 years, and decided to make a career transition to the tech industry.
 I'd like to document my progress here.

 <!---